Carbon Neutral

 Addressing Carbon and Green House Gas Emissions

 The majority of the state governments are already implementing emission reductions strategies and related legislation to deal with the emissions issue.
 In fact NSW established the first mandatory carbon trading scheme for its power industry in 1998, and was the first government in the world to establish and define carbon rights as a separately trade-able commodity in the same year with their GGAS scheme.
 The Greenhouse Gas Abatement Scheme aims to reduce greenhouse gas emissions associated with the production and use of electricity.
 GGAS has established annual statewide greenhouse reduction targets which requires electricity providers to meet mandatory benchmarks for reductions in CO2 emissions .
-The national based Carbon Tax will cast a much broader net.

-© Copyright Carbon Emissions Exchange 2012
+© Copyright Carbon Emissions Exchange 2024

 http://www.carbonemissionsexchange.com.au/